INS India: History

 The stone frigate was established on 13 July 1941 as HMIS India.
 It was a small unit with a complement of few officers and sailors.
 The establishment was commanded by an officer of the rank of Lieutenant Commander.
 Receptions in the honour of visiting dignitaries of foreign navies were held in the establishment.
 During the change of command of the Navy, the outgoing CNS would receive the incoming CNS in INS India.
 The farewell guard of honour to the outgoing CNS also took place at the establishment.

 Today

 INS India today is a major establishment in New Delhi with a plethora of duties and responsibilities.
 The commanding officer of the establishment is also the station commander and is a one-star officer with the rank of Commodore.

 Since it is the flagship of the Chief of the Naval Staff, the Admiral's flag is hoisted on INS India.
 In March 2000, the post of Controller of Personnel Service (CPS) was created in the rank of Vice Admiral.
 The CPS acts as the administrative authority of INS India.
+The establishment was awarded the unit citation for a naval establishment for the year 2022.